The Color Purple (1985 film): Casting

 Rather than cast established stars, Walker sought out lesser-known actors to play the principal roles, since their rise from obscurity represented the experience of characters in her novels.
-Whoopi Goldberg was a stand-up comedian whose only prior film role was in a 1982 avant-garde film, Citizen: I'm Not Losing My Mind, I'm Giving It Away.
+Whoopi Goldberg was a comedic stage performer who had starred in an acclaimed one-woman show on Broadway but whose only prior film role was in a 1982 avant-garde film, Citizen: I'm Not Losing My Mind, I'm Giving It Away.
+In her 2024 memoir Bits and Pieces, Whoopi revealed she sent a letter to Alice Walker at the encouragement of her daughter after enjoying Walker's readings of the novel on the radio.
+As Whoopi was relatively unknown in the mainstream at the time she was shocked to receive a reply from Walker who indicated she was not only aware of Whoopi's stage work but she had put her on Quincy Jones and Steven Spielberg's radar ahead of casting talks.
 Oprah Winfrey was a radio and television host without prior acting experience, who was hired at Jones's insistence.
+Oprah later said she had chosen the film as it had special meaning in her life.
 After lobbying producers for the part, 29-year-old Goldberg was personally selected by Walker after she saw her stand-up.
 Goldberg's audition for Spielberg, where both Jones and Michael Jackson were present, saw her perform a routine involving a stoned E.T. being arrested for drug possession.

-Other cast members, such as Danny Glover, Adolph Caesar, and Carl Anderson; were predominantly stage performers.
+Other cast members, such as Danny Glover, Adolph Caesar, and Carl Anderson, were predominantly stage performers.
 Akosua Busia was a graduate of the Royal Central School of Speech and Drama, and the daughter of Ghanaian prime minister Kofi Abrefa Busia.
 Goldberg's real-life daughter Alex Martin has a minor role as one of the children in the Easter sequence.

-Margaret Avery was a veteran actress who'd previously won an NAACP Image Award for the made-for-television film Louis Armstrong – Chicago Style.
-Spielberg had pursued singers Chaka Khan and Tina Turner for the part of Shug, but both turned it down.
+Margaret Avery was a veteran actress who had previously won an NAACP Image Award for the made-for-television film Louis Armstrong – Chicago Style.
+Spielberg had pursued singers Chaka Khan and Tina Turner but both turned it down.
 Patti LaBelle and Sheryl Lee Ralph also auditioned, and Phyllis Hyman was considered.
 Though Avery had prior musical experience, her singing voice was dubbed by Táta Vega.